-87. TDV-2 was generated by cDNA cloning of the attenuated non-GM strain DENV-2 PDK-53 (see Section 3.8, above) and contains all 3 of the key attenuation mutations, which are located outside the structural genes prM and E. While no genes have been replaced in TDV-2, it is considered to be a GMO as it was created through gene technology.
+87. TDV-2 was generated by cDNA cloning of the attenuated non-GM strain DENV-2 PDK-53 (see Section 3.8, above) and contains all 3 of the key attenuation mutations, which are located outside the structural genes prM and E. While no genes have been replaced in TDV-2, it is considered to be a GMO under Australian gene technology legislation as it was created through gene technology.